Ed Sheeran’s Cameo, ‘Game Of Thrones’ Season 7 And 8 Spoilers Revealed At SXSW

-One thing is for sure: Ed Sheeran will star in the upcoming Season 7 of Game of Thrones.
+One thing is for sure: Ed Sheeran will appear in the upcoming Season 7 of Game of Thrones.

 With a long time coming before the next season premiere, fans are obsessing over the things that might happen with the last two seasons of Game of Thrones.
-Thanks to this year’s South by Southwest, we now know some pretty good spoilers on what to expect with GoT.
-The panel at SXSW was composed of the TV series’ creators and showrunners themselves, David Benioff and D.B.
-Weiss together with Game of Thrones stars Sophie Turner and Maisie Williams playing as the Stark sisters Sansa and Arya.
+Thanks to this year’s South by Southwest, fans now know some pretty good spoilers on what to expect with GoT.
+The panel at SXSW was composed of the TV series’ creators and showrunners themselves — David Benioff and D.B.
+Weiss — together with Game of Thrones stars Sophie Turner and Maisie Williams, who play sisters Sansa and Arya Stark.
 Thanks to Rotten Tomatoes, GoT fans have just enough tidbits and spoilers to go on before Season 7 – and even the shortest series, Season 8 – comes in.

 Season 7 spoilers: Ed Sheeran and the reason for his cameo role

-Perhaps one of the biggest reveals of the night is the fact that Ed Sheeran will be having his cameo role on Game on Thrones in the upcoming Season 7.
-Maisie Williams, who plays the role of the youngest Stark sister, Arya, is the main reason why the GoT showrunners decided to star the “Shape of You” singer given that Maisie adores Ed Sheeran ever since she heard his music.
-The showrunners admitted that they have been trying to get the British singer on the show for years as a surprise to Maisie and they finally did it this year.
-Ed Sheeran is already done filming his cameo part since last year so fans will get to see him on the show once Season 7 kicks off on HBO on July 16.
+Perhaps one of the biggest reveals of the night is the fact that Ed Sheeran will have a cameo role on Game of Thrones in the upcoming Season 7.
+Maisie Williams, who plays the role of the youngest Stark sister Arya, is the main reason why the GoT showrunners decided to cast the “Shape of You” singer, given that Maisie adores Ed Sheeran ever since she heard his music.
+The showrunners admitted that they have been trying to get the British singer on the show for years as a surprise to Maisie, and they finally did it this year.
+Ed Sheeran has already finished filming his cameo, so fans will get to see him on the show once Season 7 kicks off on HBO on July 16.

 The touching reason why Ed Sheeran is guest starring on #GameOfThrones Season 7 https://t.co/T9ASko2MLg pic.twitter.com/8HqykRIGWl